Amjadian/Processed-Glove-Embeddings/README.md

 # Steps to query the word embeddings
 * download the GloVe dictionaries from here:
-* query any word using the "query" script provided here in this repository
+* query any word using the "query.py" script provided in this repository